-When a student has been absent from a full year course for more than 20 days and a semester course more than 10 days, in one academic year, that student will receive an administrative "F" grade, listed as "AF".
+When a student has been absent, whether excused or unexcused, from a full year course for more than 20 days and a semester course more than 10 days, in one academic year, that student will receive an administrative "F" grade, listed as "AF".
 Failure due to absenteeism will be designated on a student's permanent record.

 Students or parents may appeal any action or decision by the school as a result of absenteeism.
+The appeal should be made to the Attendance Review Committee through the Guidance Counselor.